destination-earth-digital-twins/deode_spatial_verif/README.md

 *SEVIRI*

-1. Download netCDF files with the closest "pasada" to the hours to be verified of the event (%H:57) for a region 5º larger than the plotting domain of the case study.
+1. Download netCDF files with the closest scan to the hours to be verified of the event (%H:57) for a region 5º larger than the plotting domain of the case study.

 2. Compute the brightness temperature from the irradiance of channel 9 (see scripts/libs/PostProcess.IrradianceToBrightnessTemperature).